-- (a): The Measurement Date of the collective NPL is June 30, 2019.
-The TPL as of June 30, 2019 was determined based on the annual actuarial funding valuation report prepared as of July 1, 2019. - (b): There is no special funding situation. - (c): There was no change in the actuarial assumptions or other inputs that affected the measurement of the TPL since the Prior Measurement Date. - (d): There was no change in the benefit terms that affected measurement of the TPL since the Prior Measurement Date. - (e): This information will be supplied by the System. - (f): The information will be supplied by the System and employer. - (g): Please see Section III for the development of the PE. - (h): Since certain expense items are recognized over closed periods each year, the deferred portions of these items must be tracked annually.
+- (a): The Measurement Date of the collective NPL is June 30, 2020.
+The TPL as of June 30, 2020 was determined based on the annual actuarial funding valuation report prepared as of July 1, 2020. - (b): There is no special funding situation. - (c): There were a number of changes in the actuarial assumptions that affected the measurement of the TPL since the Prior Measurement Date.
+These changes are summarized in Section V of this report. - (d): There was one change in the benefit terms that affected measurement of the TPL since the Prior Measurement Date.
+This change is detailed in Section V of this report. - (e): This information will be supplied by the System. - (f): The information will be supplied by the System and employer. - (g): Please see Section III for the development of the PE. - (h): Since certain expense items are recognized over closed periods each year, the deferred portions of these items must be tracked annually.
 If the amounts serve to reduce PE they are labeled Deferred Inflows of Resources.
 If they will increase PE they are labeled Deferred Outflows of Resources.
 The recognition of these amounts is accomplished on a level dollar basis, with no interest included in the deferred amounts.
 Experience gains/losses and the impact of changes in actuarial assumptions, if any, are recognized over the average expected remaining service life of the active and inactive System members at the beginning of the measurement period.
 Investment gains and losses are recognized equally over a five-year period.

-The following tables provide a summary of the amounts of the Deferred Outflows of Resources and Deferred Inflows of Resources as of the Measurement Date (June 30, 2019).
+The following tables provide a summary of the amounts of the Deferred Outflows of Resources and Deferred Inflows of Resources as of the Measurement Date (June 30, 2020).
 Per GASB 68, reporting of the differences between projected and actual earnings should be on a net basis, with only one Deferred Outflow or Inflow.
 This information is provided in the following table.